 The final, bolded element is his associate ID, which signals to the merchant which affiliate brought the traffic and needs to be paid for the click or subsequent purchase.

 In general, you’ll see more opportunities as an affiliate marketer under the ‘Actions’ category of proven wins.
 Since most trustworthy ad platforms don’t charge for impressions, brands have moved away from paying affiliates to win those.
 The only exception would be brand-oriented blog posts or videos, but even those are uncommon.

 But once you’ve determined what ‘win’ you’re going for, it’s time to knuckle down and talk finalizing your affiliate commission.

-The next step of learning how to make money with affiliate marketing for beginners requires you ro learn a bit more about how those commissions work.
+The next step of learning how to make money with affiliate marketing for beginners requires you to learn a bit more about how those commissions work.

 In short, you get paid via an agreed upon payment system.

 When it comes time to get paid, you’ll need to negotiate with your merchant to determine what works best for the both of you.
-Depending on your responsibilities and your merchant’s flexibility, there are a variety of different payment systems that affiliate marketers use.
+Depending on your responsibilities and your merchant’s flexibility, there are a variety of different payment systems available at your disposal.